zoeskan/MCB185/unit4-random.md

 Create a new file called `41zscores.py` to solve the problem.
 After typing this in line-by-line, run it and verify it works.
 Then delete everything and see if you can do it by yourself.
-Doing ground-zero re-writes like this is a great way to improve your programming aptitude.
+Doing ground-zero re-writes like this are a great way to improve your programming aptitude.

 ```
 1   import random